STIR/SHAKEN Compliance Guide: Stop Spam Flags Now

 What does STIR/SHAKEN mean?

-STIR (Secure Telephony Identity Revisited) and SHAKEN (Signature-based Handling of Asserted information using toKENs) are two standards that work together for STIR SHAKEN compliance to combat the problem of robocalls and caller ID spoofing.
+STIR (Secure Telephony Identity Revisited) and SHAKEN (Signature-based Handling of Asserted information using toKENs) are two standards that work together to fight robocalls and caller ID spoofing.
+If you’re looking for a stir/shaken compliance guide, understanding these two components is the first step.

 Secure Telephony Identity Revisited (STIR)

-STIR is an authentication protocol that creates a digital certificate to verify the caller’s identity.
-This certificate, as a token, is then attached to the call.
-The certificate serves as a way to confirm that the phone number displayed on the caller ID is linked to the entity making the call.
-It establishes a secure caller identity.
+STIR is an authentication protocol.
+It creates a digital certificate that verifies the caller’s identity.
+This certificate, or token, is attached to the call.
+It confirms that the phone number shown on the caller ID is actually linked to the caller.
+This helps establish a secure caller identity.

 Signature-based Handling of Asserted information using toKENs (SHAKEN)